-The Donation Quilts function of the Guild, headed by Amy Gilmore, provides quilts to children in emergency situations such as hospitals, shelters, police and fire stations.
+The Donation Quilts function of the Guild provides quilts various segments of the community.
+We provide quilts for children in emergency situations such as hospitals, shelters, police and fire stations.
 We also provide quilts to veterans in demonstration of our appreciation for their service to our country.
-The Guild was asked to supply place mats and 36″ x 36″ lap quilts for those in Senior Living and Extended Care facilities.
-If you have a charm pack in your stash that is one of those “What was I thinking” items, this might be a good opportunity to use it.
-Turn it into a lap quilt!
+The Guild was asked to supply placemats and mugrugs/coasters, as well as 36″ x 36″ lap quilts for the Seniors in our community.

 August 2018: The Donation Quilts committee needs all of us to meet the needs in our community.
 If we all do a little, together we will give much.
 Choose a step or two and share your skills and talents.

 Patterns: Do you have cute but quick patterns for kids, place mats, wheelchair or lap quilts?